Amarjeet1400/Amarjeet1400/README.md

 - 👋 Hi, I’m @Amarjeet1400
-- 👀 I’m interested in learning full stack developer
+- 👀 Aspiring Data Scientist | Machine Learning | Data-Driven
-- 🌱 I’m currently learning javascript
+- 🌱 Grateful to be part of the dynamic digital transformation era

 <!---